debojyoti/git-helper-shell-script/README.md

 ## Installation
 Place the  `git.sh` file as a sibling of `.git` directory in your project

-> For permission related issues, give it execution permission by running `sudo chomod +x git.sh`
+> For permission related issues, give it execution permission by running `sudo chmod +x git.sh`

 ## Usage